 A typical routine might involve chest on Monday, back on Tuesday, shoulders on Wednesday, legs on Thursday and arms on Friday.
-While some people think this is the best way to build muscle, there are better options available.
+While some people get decent results with this type of routine, there are better options available.

-When you train a muscle group directly only once a week, protein synthesis is raised for a day or two after the workout.
-But it’s back to normal 36-48 hours later .
+Protein synthesis – a key driving force behind muscle growth – is raised for a day or two after you train.
+But it’s back to normal a couple of days later .
 And simply creating more muscle damage doesn’t appear to make the rise in protein synthesis last any longer .

 What’s more, the rise in protein synthesis after training peaks earlier and returns to normal more quickly in trained versus untrained individuals .
 The upshot of which is that there’s a smaller overall change in muscle protein synthesis in advanced lifters.

-In other words, when you train a muscle group directly only once per week, the muscles might spend a few days in an “anabolic state” after the workout.
+In other words, when you train a muscle group directly only once per week, the muscles might spend a few days “growing” after the workout.
 But if you leave an entire week between training each muscle group, you’re missing several additional opportunities to stimulate growth.

 Monday: Whole Body